By Kristan Mouat | Posted: Thursday June 4, 2020

 Whilst doing his PhD at Oxford, Ben had paid research work in environmental policy in the US, UK, China, and Latin America.

-He starts a new job in Wellington in a few weeks with the Climate Change Commission.
+He was starting a new job in Wellington in a July with the Climate Change Commission.